Health Care Services

 Red River Youth Academy

-Red River Youth Academy is a residential treatment center for boys age 13-17 with behavioral and emotional disorders.
+Red River Youth Academy is a residential treatment center for adolescent boys and girls (ages 13-17) with behavioral and emotional disorders.
 Residents from across the state participate in individual, group, and family therapy in a secure, structured environment.
 Residents also attend on-site school taught by Norman Public Schools educators.
-In addition, the facility operates Red River Day School, a co-ed day treatment program and school for middle and high school students in partnership with Norman Public Schools.
 Red River focuses on teaching functional life skills and the ability to perceive and process information effectively, enabling youth to make healthier life decisions.
 The staff includes licensed professionals from the disciplines of psychiatry, psychology, counseling, social work, nursing, dietary services, and special education.
 Red River Youth Academy is accredited by The Joint Commission and licensed by the Oklahoma Department of Human Services.